jdcapa/jdcapa.github.io/_posts/2016-04-28-version-control.markdown

 For a version-controlled *coding project* in an everyday-kind-of-scenario there are two points I would like to raise.
 Once you initialised your git or svn controlled *coding project* in a certain folder you will find, next to the actual code, a **dot-folder** (i.e. `.git` or `.svn`).
 For larger projects this folder is rather large and if you are using additional syncing/backup solutions this will be impractical.
-It might also be useful to sepatate these dot-folders for the reasons of being extra cautious as well as being organised (a dot-folder-folder grants a nice overview).
+It might also be useful to separate these dot-folders for the reasons of being extra cautious as well as being organised (a dot-folder-folder grants a nice overview).
 Often you will also find (depending on the circumstances) that the **project folder** is tucked away neatly (or chaotically) somewhere in some deeper folder structure.
 A general overview of all the version-controlled projects (quickly accessing their respective status) would be quite useful.

 tl;dr: